Guadalajara 125 Open

-The Guadalajara 125 Open, is a WTA 125-level professional women's tennis tournament that takes place in Guadalajara, Mexico on hardcourts in the early part of September.
+The Guadalajara 125 Open (Torneo de Guadalajara), was a WTA 125-level professional women's tennis tournament that took place in Zapopan, Mexico (Guadalajara metro area) on hardcourts in the early part of September.
 Its inaugural edition was in 2019 but the 2020 edition was cancelled due to the COVID-19 pandemic.
-In 2021 and 2022 the event gained temporary WTA 250 status before returning to the WTA 125 level in 2024.
-It moved from a late winter to September timeslot in 2024 and is played at the Panamerican Tennis Center in the city of Zapopan, Mexico (Guadalajara metro area).
+In 2021 and 2022 the event gained temporary WTA 250 status, before returning to the WTA 125 level in 2024 and 2025.
+It moved from a late winter to September timeslot in 2024 and was played at the Panamerican Tennis Center in the city of Zapopan.
 The tournament was previously called the Abierto Zapopan, a name still commonly used to describe the event.